AnhDuc2000/test-jenkins/docs/RUNBOOK.md

 Only DevCloud support have Administrative access to the application, using admin access, support users can onboard the users and granting the space permissions.

 Confluence server login through public & private key authentication.
-Support created the jump server , the support people login to production server from jump server for upgrades and start/stop the confluence services
+The support people login to production server using SSH tunneling for upgrades and start/stop the confluence services.

 ## Monitoring and Alerting
 We have a Grafana dashboard that displays certain monitoring metrics for confluence here: